lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

       /* does not need to be part of the interface */ }
   };
-  // Cast return type to the supeClass type passed in return MyMixinClass as T;
+  // Cast return type to the superClass type passed in return MyMixinClass as T;
 }
 ```